Neural-Systems-at-UIO/CreateZoom/README.md

-# CreateZoom API
+# CreateZoom

 ### Pyramiding

-This application is an asynchronous endpoint for creating deep zoom image file formats for images, for use with QUINT and other EBrains software.
+This application is an asynchronous endpoint for creating deep zoom image file formats for images, for use with QUINT online, LocaliView  and other EBRAINS software.
 Main dependencies are `asyncio, aiofiles, aiohttp` ,`fastapi` and `pyvips`.
 The library `libvips` is installed in the image.

 ### API Endpoints